element-hq/element-web/docs/config.md

    `welcome.html` that ships with Element will be used instead.
 2. `home_url`: A URL to an HTML page to show within the app as the "home" page.
 When the app doesn't have a room/screen to show the user, it will use the home page instead.
 The home page is additionally accessible from the user menu.
 By default, no home page is set and therefore a hardcoded landing screen is used.
+More documentation and examples are [here](./custom-home.md).
 3. `login_for_welcome`: When `true` (default `false`), the app will use the login form as a welcome page instead of the welcome page itself.
 This disables use of `welcome_url` and all welcome page functionality.